The 4 reasons anybody ever consumes information (or opinion), and what that tells us about business models

 - If the two goals are in conflict, comprehensive is the more important criterion.

-- If the main goals are met, convenience is a crucial second criterion.
+- If the main goals are met, convenience is a crucial third criterion.

 Cases where this seems true include: